 On Monday, about 300 people gathered at the base of campus to support those who have been fired.
 Students dressed in red to connect their cause to the larger Red for Ed movement.
 Supportive faculty members showed up in their caps and gowns.

-Natalie Ng, a 3rd year PhD student in Anthropology, is one of the fired teaching assistants.
+Natalie Ng, a third year PhD student in anthropology, is one of the fired teaching assistants.

 “We are sick.
 We are tired.
 And now we’re fired.
 But we won’t give up,” Ng said to the crowd.

 She used a megaphone to address the group, which was a mix of fired grad students who are still protesting plus other academic employees who have their jobs, at least for now.

 “We won't stop striking until we get a COLA.
 And until we get reinstated,” Ng said.

 The students have been calling for a “COLA,” or a cost of living adjustment to cope with the high cost of housing.

 Steve McKay, associate professor of sociology and director of the Center for Labor Studies, supports the striking graduate students.